 Biased questions in quantitative research

-“on a scale of 1 to 5, how effective do you think the award-winning advert from (Product X) was?”.
+“On a scale of 1 to 5, how much did you like the award-winning advert from (Product X)?”.

 Question fatigue or confusion